Live chat is a powerful tool, but like any tool, it needs to be used properly to get the maximum utility out of it.

 What is live chat support?

 Live chat support is a customer service messaging channel that allows businesses to communicate with customers on their website via chat.
-Live chat support channels provide a range of benefits for businesses: they can provide instant support to customers and answer customer questions in real-time, which reduces wait times, improves customer satisfaction, and boost sales.
+It provides a range of benefits for businesses: they can provide instant support to customers and answer customer questions in real-time, which reduces wait times, improves customer satisfaction, and boosts sales.

 How live chat fits with evolving customer service needs